dmitry-minin/lms_system_project/readme.md

-LMS sysem project.
+LMS system project.
 This system allows you to create courses, lessons, and manage users.

 # Features
-Cotains models:
+Contains models:
 - User
 - Course
 - Lesson